 This value determines how far from the bottom circle particles will be included in the splash.
 Increasing this value can increase the number of particles in the splash, as shown here with three values for distance:

-This is a falloff curve for the splash strength for all particles in the fluid simulation.
+This is a falloff curve for the splash distance for all particles in the fluid simulation.
 If the right-hand point of the spline is greater than zero on the Y-axis you will start to see effects on particles outside the 'Distance' setting, which would otherwise not be affected.